Detroit Shock: From worst to champions (2003)

 After massive changes to the roster, Bill Laimbeer predicted before the 2003 season that the Shock would be league champions.
-The Shock would dominate the East in the regular season, posting a 25–9 record and winning the #1 seed by seven games.
-In the playoffs, the Shock would defeat the Cleveland Rockers 2–1 for their first playoff series win in franchise history.
+The Shock dominated the East in the regular season, posting a 25–9 record and winning the #1 seed by seven games.
+In the playoffs, the Shock defeated the Cleveland Rockers 2–1 for their first playoff series win in franchise history.
 In the Conference Finals, the Shock swept the Connecticut Sun 2–0 to reach the WNBA Finals.
 Despite the achievements, the Shock were viewed as huge underdogs to the two-time defending champion Los Angeles Sparks, who were looking for a three-peat.
-The Shock would emerge victorious in the series, winning a thrilling Game 3 83–78.
-That game would draw the largest crowd in WNBA history.
+The Shock emerged victorious in the series, winning a thrilling Game 3 83–78.
+That game drew the largest crowd in WNBA history.
 Ruth Riley was named WNBA Finals MVP.
-With the win, the Shock became the first American pro sports team to go from having the worst overall record in the league to being champions in the following season.
+With the win, the Shock became the first American professional sports team to go from having the worst overall record in the league to being champions in the following season.

 Return to mediocrity (2004–2005)

-The Shock would stumble after their championship season and play mediocre basketball in the 2004 season.
-The Shock would post a 17–17 record, qualifying for the playoffs as the #3 seed.
-The Shock would take the series against the New York Liberty the full three games, but would fall in the end 2–1.
+The Shock stumbled after their championship season and played mediocre basketball in the 2004 season.
+The Shock posted a 17–17 record, qualifying for the playoffs as the #3 seed.
+The Shock took the series against the New York Liberty the full three games, but fell in the end 2–1.

 In the offseason, former Pistons star Rick Mahorn was hired as an assistant coach.
 Much like the previous season, the Shock played mediocre basketball, posting a 16–18 record, which was good enough to secure the #4 seed.
-In the playoffs, the Shock would get swept by the Connecticut Sun.
+In the playoffs, the Shock got swept by the Connecticut Sun.